Chinese influence on Korean culture: Law and government

 Pre-modern Korea's dynastic governmental systems were significantly indebted to China.

 Starting in the Three Kingdoms period, Korean government officials were trained with a Chinese-style Confucian examination system.
 This examination system continued into the Chosŏn period, but unlike in China the examination was only open to members of the aristocratic upper class.

 The national flag of South Korea is derived from the Chinese philosophy yin-yang and the Chinese divination text I Ching.

 Names

 Korean surnames use Chinese characters.
 Typically, Korean names use one character for the family name and two for the given name, in close resemblance to Chinese names.

+New Year

+The annual Korean Seollal is a unique Korean tradition, influenced by China, that is based on the lunar cycle.
+It is closely associated with the 12-year cycle of the Chinese zodiac that follows in the order of rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog, and then pig.
+Such a fixed order of animals comes from an old Chinese folklore about the sequence of animals that were invited to bid farewell to the dying Buddha.